Letterbook/FEP/feps/fep-8b32.md

         "content": "Hello world"
     },
     "proof": {
-        "type": "JcsRsaSignature2022",
+        "type": "DataIntegrityProof",
+        "cryptosuite": "jcs-rsa-2022",
         "created": "2022-11-12T00:00:00Z",
         "verificationMethod": "https://example.com/users/alice#main-key",
         "proofPurpose": "assertionMethod",
-        "proofValue": "z2xZFiRJrr859BvmK22hS47448J..."
+        "proofValue": "<proof-value>"
     }
 }
 ```

 The list of attributes used in integrity proof is defined in *Data Integrity* specification, section [2.1 Proofs](https://w3c.github.io/vc-data-integrity/#proofs).
+The proof type SHOULD be `DataIntegrityProof`, as specified in section [3.1 DataIntegrityProof](https://w3c.github.io/vc-data-integrity/#dataintegrityproof).
 The value of `verificationMethod` attribute SHOULD be an URL of actor's public key or a [DID](https://www.w3.org/TR/did-core/) associated with an actor.

 ### Proof verification